pinterest/ktlint/README.md

 # auto-correct style violations
 # (if some errors cannot be fixed automatically they will be printed to stderr)
 $ ktlint -F "src/**/*.kt"

-# enable additional 3rd party ruleset by pointing ktlint to its location on the file system
-$ ktlint -R /path/to/custom/rulseset.jar "src/test/**/*.kt"

-# you can also use <groupId>:<artifactId>:<version> triple in which case artifact is
-# downloaded from Maven Central, JCenter or JitPack (depending on where it's located and
-# whether or not it's already present in local Maven cache)
-$ ktlint -R com.github.username:rulseset:master-SNAPSHOT
 ```

 > on Windows you'll have to use `java -jar ktlint ...`.